 You’ve written a smashing job description that is going to get noticed and you’re about to hit that post button…But then, a thought crosses your mind.
-How do you ensure the ‘rite’ candidate applies?
+How do you ensure the ‘right’ candidate applies?
 And, how do you choose which candidates to put forward for a role?
 There’s a lot to think about.
 We’re not doubting your recruitment abilities, but here at Recruitrite, our team has a few insights to share.
 If you’re seeking some guidance, allow us to walk you through with the resource below.
-Stop the questions and put yourself in a position of power when it comes to getting the ‘rite’ candidate.
-Download our ‘Getting The Rite Candidate’ resource now.
+Stop the questions and put yourself in a position of power when it comes to getting the ‘right’ candidate.
+Download our ‘Getting The right Candidate’ resource now.

 Resourcing candidates for a role is a process where every step should be considered.
 From the get-go, you should have an idea of the perfect candidate that would suit the job perfectly.
 However, finding them and then putting them forward isn’t always plain sailing.

 Relying on your recruitment instincts will help, but more is needed.
 Here’s our step by step process on recruit right and selecting the best candidate for your own company, or your client.

 Know Your Perfect Candidate

 This first step may seem like common sense, and that’s because it is.
 You’d be surprised at just how many recruiters set out on the recruitment process without knowing their perfect candidate.
 Set about identifying the characteristics, skills, and experience of your ideal fit for the role.

 This defining process will require a bit of time, but it is certainly worthwhile.
 It will help you to paint a picture of the candidate you envision in the role.
 Once you have done this, keep that image in mind and carry it over to the next steps.
 You will now have a clear idea of exactly what you are looking for.

 Start With The Job Description